 For example, a call center agent might use the historical data from past appointments to reach out to the customer to book their next appointment.

 As we continue to explore the avenues of real-time B.I, conversation analysis systems will become crucial so that these predictions based on historical data can complement with real-time customer conversation experiences

 Conversational Intelligence – the third eye of B.I.

 Sophisticated conversational analysis platforms can contribute immensely to the usefulness of the data sources.
 Speech to Text platforms have been in existence for a while and are in fact starting to become commoditized, but extracting the nuggets of information and insights can change how the real-time B.I tools deliver value to organizations.
 This capability extends B.I beyond “what is” and “what was” and is more indicative of “what can be done”.
 This is where B.I becomes action-oriented.

 Prophecies for the unleashed

-For supervised learning approaches, it is important to highlight the dependency of the quality of an AI model on the quality of data, which is why the exploitation of all the available data be utilized.
-Internal sources such as machines and software, meetings, client interactions as well as External sources such as website visitors, chatbots, feedback and review forums, competition conditions as well as demand trends reflected in social platforms are a few of the gold mines of data.
+Getting the meta-conversation data source: Conversations are the last mile of data getting lost today and is heavily underutilized.
+The meta-level information on customer conversation statistics can give horsepower to the B.I systems for real-time, actionable intelligence – for example understanding customer sentiments can explain the outcomes of the exchange..
+Imagine having this flow into the customer support organization to influence real-time call center conversations resulting in service recovery.
+For supervised learning approaches, it is important to highlight the dependency of the quality of an AI model on the quality of the data, which is why the exploitation of all the available data should be utilized.
+Sources such as meetings, client interactions website visitors, chatbots, feedback and review forums, and demand trends are a few gold mines of data.